joshuaandrewsN/ncpbootcamp/ClusterMaintenanceandLifecycleOperations/ClusterMaintenanceandLifecycleOperations.rst

 .. figure:: images/AOSReleaseNotes.png

-Short Term Support (STS): 3 months of maintenance followed by an additional 3 months of support.
+Short Term Support (STS): Maintenance until the next Release that is an Upgrade followed by an additional 3 months of support.

-Long Term Support (LTS): 12 months of maintenance (after the Release Date) followed by an additional 6 months of support.
+Long Term Support (LTS): 3 months of maintenance after the Release Date for the next LTS Release that is an Upgrade followed by an additional 6 months of support.

+`See KB5505 for more information <https://portal.nutanix.com/page/documents/kbs/details?targetId=kA00e000000LIi9CAG>`_

 -----------------------------------------------------